List of ancient great powers: Hittites

-The Hittites were an ancient people who spoke an Indo-European language, and established a kingdom centered at Hattusa in north-central Anatolia from the 18th century BC.
+The Hittites were an ancient people who spoke an Indo-European language, and established a kingdom in the great loop of the Kızılırmak River, centered at Hattusa, in north-central Anatolia, from the 18th century BC.
 In the 14th century BC, the Hittite Empire was at its height, encompassing central Anatolia, northwestern Syria as far as Ugarit, and upper Mesopotamia.
 After 1180 BC, the empire disintegrated into several independent "Neo-Hittite" city-states, some surviving until as late as the 8th century BC.